 Voice recognition is not new, but 2018 should be a breakout year for the technology with greater accuracy and greater language support.
 According to the latest stats, one in five mobile search queries come from voice search.
-Google’s rater’s guide provides clear guidelines on voice search that are focused on four critical elements – length of the content, user satisfaction, grammatical correctness and elocution.
+Google’s rater’s guide provides clear guidelines on voice search that are focused on four critical elements – length of the content, user satisfaction, grammatical correctness, and elocution.
 When consumers “ask” questions, systems like Google will leverage their vast repository of website data to arrive at answers for consumers.
-Google’s algorithms are designed to identify the “best” answer for any given question and return it in what is known as “position 0.”
+Google’s algorithms are designed to identify the “best” answer for any given question and return it to what is known as “position 0.”
 70% of returned voice searches utilize information from Position 0.

-To do well in Voice search and secure zero positioning, you must adapt your content – that means having relevant Schema mark ups around content that is most likely to be valuable to a mobile user.
+To do well in Voice search and secure zero positioning, you must adapt your content – that means having relevant Schema mark ups around content that are most likely to be valuable to a mobile user.

 CONTENT MARKETING AND LINK BUILDING